 So, pharmacological sudden blurry vision in one eye can be reversed without additional treatment.

 Uncontrolled blood sugar level causes diabetes and it affects all parts of the body, including the eye.
-The changes that occur in the retina due to diabetes is known as diabetic retinopathy.
+The changes that occur in the retina due to diabetes are known as diabetic retinopathy.
 It is the most common cause of internal bleeding in the retina which causes sudden blurry vision in one eye and most commonly in both eyes.

 Another main systemic disease that affects the eyes is high blood pressure.
 The changes in the retina due to increased blood pressure is called hypertensive retinopathy.
-There will be thinning of the blood vessels that affect blood flow in the retina hence causes gradual or sudden blurry vision in one eye or both eyes.
+There will be thinning of the blood vessels that affect blood flow in the retina hence causes gradual or sudden cloudy vision in one eye or both eyes.

 –Age-related macular degeneration

 It is a degenerative disorder of the eye that affects the central part of the retina, the macula.
 There will be a mostly gradual and painless blurry vision in the affected eye, mostly bilateral.
-It causes central scotoma which makes it difficult for daily activities although there might be a good peripheral vision.
+It causes central scotoma which makes it difficult for daily activities although there might be the good peripheral vision.

 If there is sudden or chronic high blood pressure during pregnancy, the increased pressure affects many important organs of the body, including the eye.
 The important ocular effect that is common in preeclampsia is serous retinal detachment or exudative retinal detachment.
-If the detachment extends up to macula, there will be a sudden blurry vision in one eye which is affected.
-There might be a bilateral blurry vision as well.
+If the detachment extends up to the macula, there will be a sudden blurry vision in one eye which is affected.
+There might be bilateral blurry vision as well.
 It causes high sensitivity to light, headache, fatigue, and nausea.

 Optic nerve diseases

-Optic neuritis causes sudden blurry vision in one eye or both eyes, and pain in the eyes.
+Optic neuritis causes sudden cloudy vision in one eye or both eyes, and pain in the eyes.
 It’s often caused by multiple sclerosis.
 There will be visual field loss and episodes of a sudden blackout.
 This ocular condition requires immediate medical intervention to prevent further vision loss.

 Other optic nerve disorders that may cause sudden blurry vision in one eye or both eyes are optic nerve compression commonly seen in pituitary macroadenoma and other brain tissue disorders along the visual pathway.
-Certain medications used in the treatment of tuberculosis also cause visual field loss and sudden blurry vision in one eye.
+Certain medications used in the treatment of tuberculosis also cause visual field loss and sudden cloudy vision in one eye.

-Migraine: blurred vision in one eye and headache
+Migraine: blurred vision and headache

 Apart from being painful, a migraine also causes blurry vision in one eye or both eyes with or without accompanying flashes of light (aura).
 It is the major cause of blurred vision in one eye and headache.

-Symptoms of sudden blurred vision in one eye
+Symptoms of sudden blurred vision

 - Cloudy vision